ApprenticeAI/frapy/docs/topics/commands.rst

 * Syntax: ``frapy shell [url]``
 * Requires project: *no*

-Starts the Scrapy shell for the given URL (if given) or empty if no URL is given.
+Starts the Frapy shell for the given URL (if given) or empty if no URL is given.
 Also supports UNIX-style local file paths, either relative with ``./`` or ``../`` prefixes or absolute file paths.
 See :ref:`topics-shell` for more info.